Moment marketing and how predictive AI algorithms can help

 There is an emerging concept of moment marketing which can answer the question of staying all-time relevant.
 “Moment marketing is the ability to take advantage of an event to deliver relevant and related, seemingly spontaneous, and often fleeting interactions with customers in real time” .

-To cite Randy Wootton, an apostle of this new field who is soon to publish a book on the topic: “moment marketing requires companies ingest lots of data in near real-time and take action in less than 20 milliseconds.
+To cite Randy Wootton, an advocate of this new field who is soon to publish a book on the topic: “moment marketing requires companies ingest lots of data in near real-time and take action in less than 20 milliseconds.
 That’s where AI comes in.
 You need insight engines to mine all this data or you’ll get overwhelmed and drive your customers crazy.
 AI can help us discern the relevant data and then deliver advertising at the right time, in context” .

 Product exposure in Apptus eSales algorithms